JareBear84/gatsby-starter-foundation/src/content/pages/index.md

   ctaText: Know more
   ctaLink: /about
 ---
-Currently a first year graduate student at Virginia Tech School of Communication
+Master's graduate from Virginia Tech School of Communication